-Trade payables to suppliers, contractors and others include liabilities amounting to \$\frac{1}{2}468.08\$ million (US\$10.68 million) and \$\frac{1}{2}97.58\$ million (US\$2.11 million) as of December 31, 2011 and 2010, respectively, to various foreign suppliers for open account purchases of equipment and equipment parts and supplies.
+Trade payables to suppliers, contractors and others include liabilities amounting to ₱468.08 million (US\$10.68 million) and ₱97.58 million (US\$2.11 million) as of December 31, 2011 and 2010, respectively, to various foreign suppliers for open account purchases of equipment and equipment parts and supplies.
 Trade payables are noninterest-bearing and are normally settled on 30-day to 60-day credit terms.

-Payable to DOE and LGU represents the share of DOE and LGU in the gross revenue of the Parent Company's coal production (including accrued interest on the outstanding balance) computed in accordance with the COC between the Parent Company, DOE and LGU dated July 11, 1977 and as amended on January 16, 1981(see Note 26).
+Payable to DOE and LGU represents the share of DOE and LGU in the gross revenue of the Parent Company's coal production (including accrued interest on the outstanding balance) computed in accordance with the coal operating contract between the Parent Company, DOE and LGU dated July 11, 1977 and as amended on January 16, 1981(see Note 26).